Positivity of automorphic vector bundles on unitary Shimura varieties: Introduction

 The stack of $G$-zips admits a stratification

-We can pullback this stratification by $\zeta$, which has been shown to be smooth by \cite{ZhangEOStrata}, and the resulting stratification on $X$ is the Ekedahl--Oort stratification.
+Zhang showed that the morphism $\zeta$ is smooth in \cite{ZhangEOStrata}, so we may pullback the stratification to X. The resulting stratification on $X$ is called the \emph{Ekedahl--Oort stratification}.

-In the work of \cite{Goldring-Imai-Koskivirta}, \cite{GK-stratification}, \cite{KoskivirtaNormalization}, \cite{GK-strata}, \cite{Viehmann-WedhornEONewton}, \cite{Wedhorn-ZieglerTautological}, etc, they conducted extensive studies on the geometry of Ekedahl--Oort strata.
-It is noteworthy that while the Ekedahl--Oort strata are smooth themselves, their closures are generally highly singular.
-To do intersection theory on $X$, we have to make a careful choice of "good" strata to work with, and utilize the stratification of the so-called (partial) flag space introduced by \cite{GK-stratification}, \cite{GK-strata}.
-Our proof relies on studying the morphisms between certain strata of different spaces.
+There have been extensive studies on the geometry of Ekedahl--Oort stratification (See \cite{Goldring-Imai-Koskivirta,GK-stratification,KoskivirtaNormalization}, \cite{GK-strata,Viehmann-WedhornEONewton,Wedhorn-ZieglerTautological}, etc).
+We note that while the Ekedahl--Oort strata are smooth themselves, their closures are generally highly singular.
+We will also study the normalization of some Ekedahl--Oort strata.

-Another crucial geometric aspect worths discussion.
-In \cite{Helm}, Helm studied the sparse Goren--Oort strata of $U(2)$ Shimura varieties, and proved that each sparse stratum is a $\mathbb{P}^1$-power bundle over another $U(2)$ Shimura variety with different signature.
-Subsequent works of \cite{Tian-Xiao}, \cite{Helm-Tian-Xiao} employed Helm's trick to provide a comprehensive description of all Goren--Oort strata in Hilbert/quaternionic/$U(2)$ Shimura varieties.
-The work in \cite{Xiao-Zhu} significantly extended this description of strata to the supersingular locus of Hodge type Shimura varieties.
-They established a parametrization of the supersingular locus by another Shimura variety with different signature condition, and with fibers isomorphic to Deligne--Lusztig varieties.
+The crucial geometric aspect of our proof, namely, a geometric mod $p$ Jacquet--Langlands correspondence, deserves discussion.
+In \cite{Helm}, Helm studied the sparse Goren--Oort strata of $U(2)$-Shimura varieties and proved that each sparse stratum is a $\mathbb{P}^1$-power bundle over another $U(2)$ Shimura variety with different signature.
+Subsequent works of \cite{Tian-Xiao,Helm-Tian-Xiao} employed Helm's trick to provide a comprehensive description of all Goren--Oort strata in Hilbert/quaternionic/$U(2)$ Shimura varieties.
+The work in \cite{Xiao-Zhu} significantly extended this description of strata to the basic locus of Hodge type Shimura varieties.
+They established a parametrization of the basic locus by another Shimura variety with different signature, where the fibers are isomorphic to iterated Deligne--Lusztig varieties.

-The crucial step to prove the ampleness criterion is to establish a correspondence between the strata of different unitary Shimura varieties.
-Rather than using this $\mathbb{P}^1$-bundle description, we conceptualize this phenonmenon as a correspondence between the (partial) flag spaces of different unitary Shimura varieties.
+In this paper, rather than using this $\mathbb{P}^1$-bundle description, we conceptualize this phenomenon as a correspondence between the (partial) flag spaces of \emph{different} unitary Shimura varieties.
 The main theorem for this step is \begin{prop}[Theorem \ref{Description of strata}] Let $B\subseteq P_0\subseteq P$ be an intermediate parabolic subgroup such that the associated partial flag space $Y_{P_0}$ is characterized by recording precisely one subbundle $\mathcal{E}_{r_i}^i\subseteq \omega_i$ of rank $r_i$ for each $i$.
 Let $Z$ denote the closed subscheme of $Y_{P_0}$ cut out by the condition

 for all $i$.
 Then $Z$ is, up to some Frobenius factor, isomorphic to a stratum $Z'$ in some partial flag space $Y'_{P_0'}$ over $X'$, where $X'$ is the special fiber of a unitary Shimura variety with hyperspecial level structure and signature condition